wmr245/wmr245.github.io/_posts/2026-03-01-start-learning-log.md

 ---

-Today I set up my GitHub profile + Pages and created the learning-log repo.
+Today I set up my GitHub profile + Pages and created the learning-log repo. maven set up :be careful with the format of command.

 ## Next
 - Install JDK 17 + IntelliJ IDEA